manassaloi/manassaloi.github.io/_posts/2019-08-11-20-lessons-gojek.markdown

 **/end**

+Adding a few more  tips:

+- Make sure that your recommendation is clear when you are presenting something to Management.
+The worst hero presentations are those where you talk about a bunch of solutions to a problem without clearly highlighting your recommendation.
+Remember: It is very hard to get Execs' time and the worst crime is to waste a one-hour meeting making your CEO evaluate all the pros and cons for various options/solutions and having to decide herself

+- Anticipate all possible questions which can come to you during a meeting and prepare their answers.
+As you grow in your career you don't want to come off as the guy who does not do his homework

+- Tables are always better

+- Have all your MOMs as part of your spec so that during a retro you can do through all the changes that happened as well as major decisions which got taken during a project

+- Don't go into a meeting without the decision-maker being clear

 ## Something else I wrote recently and you might find useful: [How to learn](https://www.linkedin.com/pulse/how-learn-manas-j-saloi/?published=t)

 P.S I tweet interesting stuff here: [@manas_saloi](https://twitter.com/manas_saloi)